Chapter 13:

 “That…doesn’t sound so bad,” she responding only knowing the idea of flax and how she probably should be eating more of it.

 “It’s incredibly painful, I will not lie.
 You are forcing an aspect of your body to undergo the tremendous growth of however many years you’ve been alive.
-You’ve heard the term growing pangs?
+You’ve heard the term growing pains?
 It’s like that, but if you could feel every part of your body undergoing that change.
 It’s like being forced to grow an entirely new vascular system.”

-“Oh…” Was all Midori could manage.
 She had never been great at science, but she knew just enough to know how incredibly painful that sounded.

-“And it could kill you!”
-Rune shouted before going back to the conversation he was having with Gray about the food common to Moana Mau’u; it turns out the man was something of a gourmand and wished to explore exciting new cuisine.
+Rune shouted before going back to the conversation he was having with Gray about the food common to Moana Mau’u.
+As it turns out the man was something of a gourmand and wished to explore the exciting new cuisine now available.

-After a lifetime of feeling powerless, and unable to take charge of her own life she did not even hesitate.
+After a lifetime of feeling powerless, unable to take charge of her own life she did not even hesitate.

 “Okay, lets do it.”